 - “Lord, what do I promise about others?”

-- Break word curses: Word curses add negative spiritual energy to our lives that create invisible barriers that keep us from experiencing God’s blessing.
-Proverbs 18:21 says, ‘Death and life are in the power of the tongue…’ Words have power.
+- Break word curses: Word curses cause destruction in our lives and create invisible barriers to keep us from experiencing God’s blessing.
+Proverbs 18:21 (ESV) says, “Death and life are in the power of the tongue.”
+Words have power.
 Pray something like the following: (___ [fill blank with relevant response].)

 - “Lord, what compulsive pressures are within me?”